Privacy policy

 Cookies & storage

 We're not here to carpet-bomb you with cookie banners for things we don't use.
-If analytics is on, Umami may use first-party storage the way Umami does; otherwise your biggest "cookie" risk is still probably the snack kind you're eating while you read this.
+Umami may use first-party storage the way Umami does; your biggest "cookie" risk is still probably the snack kind you're eating while you read this.

 Canada & your rights (briefly)